loki4j/loki-logback-appender/README.md

 ## Project status

-At the moment all the main logging features are implemented and stabilized.
+At the moment all the main logging features have been implemented and stabilized.

 Further development will be concentrated on bug fixes (if any), keeping up with new versions of Loki, and improving the codebase so it's easier to maintain.